 The Elephant Mountain Property is located in the Rampart and the Manley Hot Springs placer gold mining district near Eureka, Alaska.
 The property can be accessed by road and ATV trails from Eureka, a placer mining centre, located about 76 miles (123 kilometres) west of Fairbanks.
-As a result of the 2015 program, the Company has confirmed a compelling multi-element gold geochemical target that warrants a program of test drilling.
+As a result of a 2015 deep auger soil sampling program, the Company has confirmed a compelling multi-element gold geochemical target that warrants a program of drilling.
+The Company announced on June 29, 2016 that it would be proceeding with a drill program at Elephant Mountain to test the targets identified to date.